elimu-ai/keyboard/README.md

 # Keyboard ⌨️

-Custom Android keyboard which systematically introduces new letters and numbers.
+Custom Android IME keyboard which systematically introduces new letters and numbers.

 ---